bichanna/slap/docs/syntax_doc/import.md

 ## Import Statement
+> *Note:* The SLAP module system will be updated soon.

 A module is a file containing SLAP definitions and statements.
 The file name is the module name with the suffix `.slap` appended.
 ```
 # A.slap